radixdlt/sargon/README.md

    testRuntimeOnly("com.radixdlt.sargon:sargon-desktop-bins:<version>")
    ```

 > [!IMPORTANT]
 > Currently only supporting `aarch64-apple-darwin` (apple silicon).
+So when running Unit tests for your client app, make sure to run them on an apple silicon machine.
 In the future we will try to add more target architectures.

 # Example apps
 ## iOS